crowdfavorite/gem-steps/README.md

 ## General

-A gem meant to aid in simple user feedback in scripting environments.
+A gem that produces simple user feedback in scripting environments.

-Works with:
+Integrates with:

   - Capistrano Tasks
   - Rake Tasks